zzyyrr/AlphaFuzzplusplus/README.md

-# The implementation of Alphuzz++
+# The implementation of AlphaFuzz++
 We implement this prototype of our approach on top of AFL++ 3.14a.

 **Changes for data structure.**

 We changed the queue structure of AFL++ into a tree structure.
 Specifically, we construct a seed mutation tree during fuzzing process based on the mutation relationships among seeds.
-For example, if Alphuzz mutates seed A and generates a new seed B. If seed B is an interesting input, we add it to the tree as a child node of A.
+For example, if AlphaFuzz mutates seed A and generates a new seed B. If seed B is an interesting input, we add it to the tree as a child node of A.

 **Changes for seed scheduling strategy.**